revodatanl/vibe-coding-asset-bundle-template/README.md

-# RevoData Vibe Code Asset Bundle Template for DLT
+# RevoData AI Assistant Asset Bundle Template for DLT

 In today's fast-paced data engineering landscape, AI coding assistants are dramatically accelerating development cycles.
 Collaborating with AI is no longer just a luxury—it's becoming essential for teams that need to deliver robust Databricks solutions at scale.